Refactoring RPG - Part 1 The Easy Stuff

 Program CS8801 ( Figure 3 ) will loop through the source code to be refactored.
 As each line of code is processed (in the srFormatLine subroutine), a procedure will be called to implement each of our refactoring items.
 The program will decide if the source code line is to be changed and retained, or if it is to be discarded.
 You may be asking yourself why we would discard a line of code, so I will explain.
 Some programming techniques have been deprecated.
 For example, the data area definitions have been moved to the definition specifications, so the calculation specifications where data areas are defined can be discarded.
 Only lines of code that are no longer needed will be discarded.

 Before looping through the code and doing the refactoring, some prep work needs to be done.
 In the spLoadRemaps subprocedure, we will read in the CSPREMAP file ( Figure 4 ) into a pair of arrays: FromVal and ToVal.
-These arrays are used later (in the spSetOpCode subprocedure) to convert the opcodes to the desired case (upper, lower, or mixed … your choice).
+These arrays are used later (in the spSetOpCode subprocedure) to convert the opcodes to the desired case (upper, lower, or mixed it's your choice).
 We will search the FromVal array for the opcode, and then replace it with the properly cased opcode in ToVal.
 The second file, CSPFIELDS ( Figure 5 ), eventually will contain information on all fields used in the source code to be refactored.
 To build CSPFIELDS, we will need to make a read only pass through the code to be refactored and write a record to CSPFIELDS for each data area definition or field definition that we find in the calculation specification.
 This information will be used to move the field and data area definitions out of the calculation specifications and into the definition specifications.
 Moving the fields up to the definition specifications is an always-on feature of the REFACTOR command, so it is not controlled by a parameter.
-In the next installment, this information will be expanded to include fields from all referenced files and it will be used for replacing MOVEs and arithmetic opcodes with EVAL’s.
+In the next installment, this information will be expanded to include fields from all referenced files and it will be used for replacing MOVEs and arithmetic opcodes with EVAL's.

 Admittedly, at this point, the REFACTOR tool is a bit sparse.
 However, each of the next three installments will add to it until it is able to accomplish much.
 The remainder of what you will need is in Figure 7 .